chandu-rajput/Recommendation-System/README.md

 # 🎬 Movie Recommender System

-A hybrid movie recommendation system built using Python and Streamlit.
-It suggests movies based on content similarity and weighted rating system.
+A hybrid movie recommendation engine built with Python and Streamlit.
+It balances content similarity with a weighted rating system to ensure recommendations are both relevant and high-quality.

 ---